crytic/medusa/README.md

 > Note that the output of `medusa init`, which is equivalent to `medusa init crytic-compile`, is considered the **default configuration** of `medusa`

+### Using the CLI to modify project configuration initialization
+While running `medusa init`, you have access to two flags:
+1. `medusa init [platform] --out myConfig.json`: The `--out` value will determine the output path where your project configuration will live.
+Without `--out`, the default output path is `medusa.json` in the current working directory.
+2. `medusa init [platform] --target myContract.sol`: The `--target` value will determine the compilation target which can be a single file or project.

 ### Understanding the project configuration format
-After initializing a `medusa` project in a given directory by running `medusa init [platform]`, a `medusa.json` file will be created.
+After initializing a `medusa` project in a given directory by running `medusa init [platform]`, a `medusa.json` file will be created (or a custom one if `--out` is used).
 This is the project configuration file which dictates compilation and fuzzing parameters for `medusa`.

 While the majority of the configuration structure is consistent, the `platform` which your project targets will offer differing compilation parameters.
 This means a project configuration for a `truffle` project will differ from one using `solc`.